argoproj/argo-cd/docs/operator-manual/user-management/okta.md

 1. Click `View setup instructions` after creating the application in Okta.
     * ![Okta SAML App 3](../../assets/saml-3.png)
 1. Copy the SSO URL to the `argocd-cm` in the data.oicd
 1. Download the CA certificate to use in the `argocd-cm` configuration.
-If you are using this in the caData field, you will need to pass the entire certificate (including `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----` stanzas) through base64 encoding, for example, `base64 my_cert.pem`.
+    * If you are using this in the caData field, you will need to pass the entire certificate (including `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----` stanzas) through base64 encoding, for example, `base64 my_cert.pem`.
+    * If you are using the ca field and storing the CA certificate separately as a secret, you will need to mount the secret to the `dex` container in the `argocd-dex-server` Deployment.
     * ![Okta SAML App 4](../../assets/saml-4.png)
 1. Edit the `argocd-cm` and configure the `data.dex.config` section: